This is our second post in our journey through Revelation.

-Never before in recorded history has people been so aware of the fragility of our existence, of human life.
-Natural disasters, plague-like diseases, terrorizing wars (abroad and at home), (global) economic depression, (global) political instability, cruel kidnapping and drug syndicates, even the violence in my own back yard (who knew?!).
-These updates and images are on my phone, in my news-feed, on every screen and every page that catches my eye.
+Never before in recorded history have people been so aware of the fragility of our existence, of human life.
+My newsfeed informs me of natural disasters, plague-like diseases, terrorizing wars, economic depression, political instability, brutal kidnappings and drug syndicates as they occur.
+These updates and images are on every screen that catches my eye.

 Awareness of the destruction of our Father’s world brings believers down to our knees, looking up, praying our fears with tears.
 “How long, Lord?”
 “Lord, do you see?
 Do you care?”
 “Are you in control?”
 “When will you act?”

 There were the cries and concerns of John and the believers during the tyrannical, egocentric reign of Domitian, Emperor of Rome AD 90-92 who banished the old disciple to Patmos.
 But John’s prayers were answered when this island prison became his inner chamber with his Beloved Lord, containing a window into the throne room of God revealing the cosmic conquest of Christ’s victory over evil, culminating in the glorious restoration of all creation.

 This letter of Revelation was a message of hope and comfort, to help and correct the early church in its struggle with evil – to endure both trials and temptation in faithful witness of Christ’s coming kingdom.
 Although this prophecy was written for them, it is preserved for us.
 Therefore, everyone who reads these holy words today and hears its invitation to “behold!” will also see how Christ is near to us, is moving in us, through us and for us his Church to accomplish the culmination of his glorious kingdom.
 This revelation of Christ’s victory over evil in this world brings comfort and strength to endure until The End.